shprink/conferences/2017/introduction-to-ionic/slides/web_today.md

         <b>Well We all have noticed this, we have infinitely better Browsers now that back in the Internet explorer 6 time</b>
         <ul>
             <li>The browsers are constantly improving HTML and CSS performance via their web browser engines such as Blink, Gecko, Webkit and their JavaScript engines: v8, SpiderMonkey or Nitro.</li>
-            <li>Now All modern JavaScript engines compile JavaScript code directly into native machine code before executing it which makes the execution time up to 10 times faster.
+            <li>Now All modern JavaScript engines compile JavaScript code directly into native machine code.
+This happens before executing the JavaScript code and makes it up to 10 times faster.
 It is called the Just In Time Compilation</li>
             <li>Mobile browsers now support Native Scrolling, which allow your application to listen to asynchronous scrolling events correctly.
-And that's pretty new as well.</li>
+And that's pretty new as well and used for features such as infinite scroll.</li>
             <li>To finish browsers now support Progressive Web Apps which has been a buzz word for the past 2 years but is defenitely the next Generation of the Mobile Web</li>
         </ul>
         <b>To have a better understanding of what's a progressive Web App Let's watch a video!</b>